Munich-Riem station: History

 Riem station was established on 1 May 1871 with opening of the railway to Mühldorf.
-On 1 October 1938, it was renamed to München-Riem.
+On 1 October 1938, it was renamed to Munich-Riem.
 Since 28 May 1972 passenger services to the station have only been operated by S-Bahn trains.

 Infrastructure

-Currently it is served by S-Bahn line S 2 (Erding–Petershausen).
+Currently, it is served by S-Bahn line S 2 (Erding–Petershausen).
 On the southern side of the station it is possible to transfer to bus routes 190 and 194 of the Münchner Verkehrsgesellschaft (Munich Transport Company, MVG).
 On the northern side, in the Dornach district, there is a bus stop served by MVV bus routes 263 and 264.
 It does not have disabled access.

 The station has a 210 m central platform and a 219 m side platform.
 The platform edges are 76 cm high.

 Apart from the Riem town centre, the Galopprennbahn Riem (horse race course), the Reitstadion Riem (riding stadium) and the industrial area of Ascheim-Dornach are within a few minutes walking distance.

 Riem was the nearest station to the former Munich-Riem Airport.

 As part of the Erding Ring Closure (Erdinger Ringschluss) there would be a connection to the Munich Trade Fair (Messe München) ground east of the station and a new station would be built there.